Auckland, New Zealand

 People living in Auckland were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Auckland, it is important to pack clothing suitable for the climate.
 Auckland has a temperate climate, so pack items such as light jackets, sweaters, and rain gear.
 It is also important to bring any necessary documents, such as a passport, visa, and any other important paperwork.
 Additionally, it is a good idea to bring any necessary medications, as well as any items that will make the transition easier, such as a laptop, phone, and any other electronics.
-Finally, it is important to bring any items that will make the new home feel like home, such as photos, books, and other personal items," commented one expat who made the move to Auckland.
+Finally, it is important to bring any items that will make the new home feel like home, such as photos, books, and other personal items," remarked one expat who made the move to Auckland.

 Where should I setup a bank account in Auckland?